Ozzie Albies Player Props: Braves vs. Twins

-On Monday, Ozzie Albies (.682 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+On Tuesday, Ozzie Albies (on the back of going 0-for-4) and the Atlanta Braves face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
 First pitch is at 7:20 PM ET.

-In his previous game he had a hitless performance (0-for-4 with an RBI) against the Reds.
+In his previous game he had a hitless showing (0-for-4) against the Twins.

 Ozzie Albies Game Info & Props vs. the Twins